mikel-brostrom/Deep_Spammer_Detection_GCN/README.md

 ## Introduction

 A  large  amount  of  data  in  practical  tasks  naturally  comes in the form of irregular, non-euclidean structures; e.g. graph data or meshes.
 Many real-life representations such as social networks, maps, molecular structures take this form.
 GCNs  transfers  the  high  performance  of  traditional convolutional neural networks to this kind of data.
-This set of methods got recently brought together under the term geometric  deep  learning.
+These set of methods got recently brought together under the term geometric deep learning.

 ### The input data